calmelated/line-notify/README.md

  - Create a new [LINE notify](https://notify-bot.line.me/my/services/new)
  - Fill in the required information
  - Make sure your Callback URL is: https://[your-cartridge].rhcloud.com/add-notify-user
+ - Get your `CHANNEL_TOKEN` from web console and paste it to the file `line-notify.js`

 ### Setup on your LINE
  - First, login your LINE on PC/mobile